Why Your Student Shouldn’t Play the Same Sport Year-Round

 Need Help for a Sports Injury?

 Drs.
-Smith, Rigby, and Schmitz offer comprehensive sports medicine care at three Greensboro locations.
+Smith and Schmitz offer comprehensive sports medicine care at two Greensboro locations.
 Children, teens, and adults have access to expert diagnosis, treatment, injury-prevention plans, and concussion care.
 Request an appointment with our online form or call the location of your choice.

 Make an AppointmentRequest an Appointment